Game controller: Motion sensing

 Motion controllers include the Sega Activator, released in 1993 for the Mega Drive (Genesis).
 Based on the Light Harp invented by Assaf Gurner, it could read the player's physical movements and was the first controller to allow full-body motion sensing.
 However, it was a commercial failure due to its "unwieldiness and inaccuracy".
 Nintendo's Wii system released in 2006 utilizes the Wii Remote controller, which uses accelerometers to detect its approximate orientation and acceleration and an image sensor, so it can be used as a pointing device.
 The Sixaxis, DualShock 3, and PlayStation Move controllers for Sony's PlayStation 3 system have similar motion sensing capabilities.
+In 2007, peripheral developer Jason O. Johnson, head of Split Fish Gameware, introduced a first of its kind, Dual Mouse/Motion Nunchuck Combo controller for PlayStation 2 called "FragFx" to improve accuracy of FPS gaming on consoles.
 In 2010, Microsoft released the Kinect for the Xbox 360.
-This motion sensing controller uses cameras to track a player’s movement.
+This motion sensing controller uses cameras to track a player's movement.
 Microsoft released a revised version of the Kinect with the launch of the Xbox One.
 This controller was bundled with the console on launch, and was removed from the default bundle in June 2014.
 Sony's EyeToy similarly uses cameras to detect the player's motions and translate them into inputs for the game.
 Controllers with gyroscopes may be used to create a pointer without a camera; for example the Joy-Con and Nintendo Switch Pro Controller are used for this in games such as ports of World of Goo and Super Mario Galaxy from the Wii.

 Adaptive controllers

 An adaptive controller is collections of various input methods that can be combined in multiple ways to create a controller that works for the user.
 The adaptive controller was designed for people with physical disabilities that would prevent them from using a gamepad or mouse and keyboard.
-An example would be PlayStation's access controller which allows for a large joystick, eight buttons on a circular pad, and four ports to plug in additional buttons or accessories.
+An example would be PlayStation's access controller that was released in December 2023 which allows for a large joystick, eight buttons on a circular pad, and four ports to plug in additional buttons or accessories.
 Xbox and Logitech have collaborated to make an adaptive controller with two large touch pads, a D-pad, three buttons, and 16 ports to plug in additional accessories.
 These accessories can include joysticks, pedals, triggers and buttons.